anaximeno/PySiCa/README.md

 A basic calculator made in python.

 ### Requirements
-The requirements could be installed using:
+The requirements can be installed using the following command:

 ```bash
 pip install -r requirements.txt